 INHALATION: Due to the small size of an individual cylinder of this product, no unusual health effects from over-exposure to the product are anticipated under routine circumstances of use.
-The chief health hazard associated with this gas mixture is when this product contains less than 19.5% Oxygen and is released in a small, poorly-ventilated area (i.e. an enclosed or confined Under this circumstance, an oxygen-deficient space).
-Individuals breathing such an environment may occur. symptoms which include atmosphere may experience headaches, ringing in ears, dizziness. drowsiness. unconsciousness, nausea, vomiting, and depression of all the senses.
+The chief health hazard associated with this gas mixture is when this product contains less than 19.5% Oxygen and is released in a small, poorly-ventilated area (i.e. an enclosed or confined Under this circumstance, an oxygen-deficient space). environment may occur.
+Individuals breathing such an atmosphere may experience symptoms which include dizziness. headaches, ringing in ears. drowsiness. unconsciousness, nausea, vomiting, and depression of all the senses.
 Under some circumstances of over-exposure, death may occur.
 The effects associated with various levels of oxygen are as follows: